opencontainers/tob/CHARTER.md

    shall also require a representative from The Linux Foundation to ensure this option is not being abused.

 d.
-While the initial TDC shall have one TDC, as the OCI evolves, the TOB may decide to establish a TDC per OCI Project, requiring contributors to earn maintainer status independently within each OCI Project in which they wish to participate.
+The TOB shall be composed of nine (9) individuals elected by the Maintainership Coalition for their expertise, contribution to the advancement of container technologies and are considered to be thought leaders in the OCI ecosystem.
+A TOB member is elected as an individual and not as a representative of his or her employer.
+TOB members may not designate alternative representatives.

 e.
-The TOB shall be composed of nine (9) individuals elected for their expertise, contribution to the advancement of container technologies and are considered to be thought leaders in the OCI ecosystem.
-Anyone may be elected to the TOB, regardless of whether the individual is an employee of an OCI Member, so long as they are an OCI TDC participant.
-A TOB member is elected as an individual and not as a representative of his or her employer.
-No more than two (2) TOB members may be employed by the same entity or its affiliates.
+An individual is incapable of being a member of the TOB if they at any point during their tenure they:

+   - i. are not a member of the TDC; or
+   - ii. become unable to exercise their duties as a TOB member; or
+   - iii. are employed by the same entity or affiliate as two (2) or more other TOB members.
 Affiliates shall be defined as entities owning 50% or more of an entity, or owned by or under common ownership with each other.
-TOB members may not designate alternative representatives.

 f.
-TOB members shall be split into two (2) groups, serving for a term of two (2) years on a staggered basis, where one group is elected each year.
-The initial TOB will have four (4) TOB members who will only serve for a term of one year and five (5) TOB members that serve for a term of two (2) years.
+TOB members shall be split into two (2) groups counting four (4) and five (5) members each, both serving for a term of two (2) years on a staggered basis, with an election being held each year alternating between which group's seats are up for election.

 g.
-The initial TOB shall be established through a nomination and election process.
-The first group from which four (4) TOB members shall be elected, will be nominated and elected by the current TDC maintainers, initially identified in Section 4(e), and serve for a period of one (1) year.
-Each TDC maintainer may nominate up to two (2) candidates for election, except that only one (1) nominee may be employed by the TDC maintainer’s own company.
-   The second group from which five (5) TOB members shall be elected, will be nominated and elected by the OCI Members and serve for a period of two (2) years.
-Each OCI Member may nominate one (1) candidate for election.
+The TOB membership shall be chosen through a nomination and election process, organised by the Executive Director.
+The procedure for nomination and election of seats shall be:

+   1. The Executive Director shall publicly call for nominations no less than four (4) weeks before the expiry of the current group of TOB seats, or immediately if the seats have already become vacant.
+The nomination period shall last a minimum of two (2) weeks.
+   2. Each member of the Maintainership Coalition may privately nominate up to two (2) candidates, with no more than (1) nominated candidate being employed by the same entity or affiliate as the Maintainer.
+Affiliate shall be defined as in Section 6 (e)(iii) of this Charter.
+Information about which member nominated which candidate must remain private.
+   3. The Executive Director shall call for a vote for the TOB seats with all nominated candidates (who are elligible under Section 6 (e) of this Charter) being included as choices on the ballot, using the voting procedure prescribed in Section 6 (j) of this Charter.
+Each member of the Maintainership Coalition is entitled to only one (1) vote, regardless of whether the individual is a Maintainer of a single or multiple OCI Projects.
+The voting period shall last a minimum of two (2) weeks.
+   4. Upon the conclusion of the election, the members-elect shall become TOB members upon expiry (or vacancy) of the TOB seats.

 h.
-Elections of TOB members shall be run using the Condorcet-IRV method through the Cornell online service (http://civs.cs.cornell.edu/).
+Notwithstanding Section 6 (f) through (g) of this Charter, the initial TOB shall have its four (4) member group only serve a term of one (1) year and will be nominated and elected by OCI Members, with each OCI Member being permitted to nominate one (1) candidate for election and being given one (1) vote.
+For the avoidance of doubt, this procedure only applies to the initial TOB, and the five (5) member group of the initial TOB shall serve a term of two (2) years and be nominated and elected through the procedure defined in Section 6 (g) of this Charter.

 i.
-The TOB shall elect a TOB Chair.
-The nominee with the most votes from the TOB members shall win the Chair position for a term of one (1) year.
-In the event of a tie vote, a random selection process (e.g. coin toss) shall be used to determine the winner.
+After each election the TOB shall, before the dispatch of any other business, elect one (1) TOB member (using the procedure described in Section 6 (g) of this Charter) to be the TOB Chair, who shall hold that position for a term of one (1) year.
+In the event of a tie vote, a random selection process (such as a fair coin toss) shall be used to determine the winner.
 The TOB Chair shall have the responsibility to call meetings of the TOB and set TOB meeting agendas with input from TOB members.

 j.
-The TOB shall meet on an as-needed basis, in a timely manner after issues are directed to the TOB from:

-   - i. the TDC by a simple majority vote of the maintainers when there is an issue that needs the resolution to assist the TDC to move forward,
-   - ii. the TOB via a decision made using the process outlined in Section 6 (n) of this Charter; or
-   - iii. the TOB Chair if they determine a meeting is necessary.
+Elections of TOB members and the TOB chair shall be run by the Executive Director, using the Condorcet-IRV method through the [Condorcet Internet Voting Service](https://civs.cs.cornell.edu/).
+Upon the completion of any vote using this procedure, the Executive Director must announce the results of the vote publicly.

 k.
-TOB meetings may be held in-person or via telephone or electronic conferencing.
+The TOB shall meet on an as-needed basis to discuss any agenda set by the TOB Chair, who may set such an agenda at any time if they determine a meeting is necessary.
+Members of the TDC outside of the TOB may attend and participate in TOB meetings, but cannot vote on motions nor raise issues which are not part of the meeting agenda.

 l.
+In the case of any issues being directed to the TOB, the TOB Chair must call a meeting in a timely manner with an agenda including the issues directed to the TOB, so that the TOB may resolve them.
+An issue may be directed to the TOB from:

+   - i. the Maintainers of one (1) or more OCI Projects, by a qualified majority vote of the set of Maintainers of the given OCI Projects, for an issue involving only the given OCI Projects; or
+   - ii. the Maintainership Coalition, by a qualified majority vote; or
+   - iii. the TOB via a decision made using the process outlined in Section 6 (n) of this Charter; or
+   - iv. the TOB Chair if they determine a meeting is necessary.

+m.
 Issues should be referred to the TOB sufficiently in advance of a meeting to provide an appropriate time for TOB members to evaluate the issues, and the positions of the TDC, the positions of users, as well as sufficient time to explore compromise solutions.
-It is expected an appropriate review should require at least a two-week review period, though it is recognized some timecritical circumstances may call for a shorter review (e.g. security issues).
+It is expected an appropriate review should require at least a two (2) week review period, though it is recognized some time-critical circumstances may call for a shorter review (such as security issues).

-m.
+n.
+TOB meetings may be held in-person or via telephone or electronic conferencing.
 Quorum for holding meetings shall be established when two-thirds of TOB members are present.

-n.
+If the TOB is unable to form a quorum, the TOB Chair must call subsequent meetings in a timely manner with the same agenda until a quorum is formed.

+o.
 The intention is for the TOB to operate by consensus.
 However, if consensus cannot be achieved, the TOB shall vote on a decision.
 All TOB votes, either at TOB meetings, via email or electronic voting service, shall pass with a qualified super-majority (a two-thirds vote of the entire TOB membership in favour of the motion in question), on a one (1) vote per TOB member basis.
    For the avoidance of doubt, an abstain vote (or not voting) equals a vote against the motion in question.
+If a vote is conducted outside of a TOB meeting, the vote will be organised by the Executive Director and must have a clearly established deadline at which point the votes will be tallied and announced by the Executive Director.

-o.
-Any issues that cannot be resolved by the TOB shall be referred to The Linux Foundation Executive Director for mediation, and, if necessary, for resolution by The Linux Foundation Board of Directors.
+p.
+Any issues that cannot be resolved by the TOB shall be referred to the Linux Foundation Executive Director for mediation, and, if necessary, for resolution by The Linux Foundation Board of Directors.